SiliconLabs/wiseconnect/examples/snippets/wlan/multithreading_application/readme.md

    **![Run MQTT broker in Windows PC1](resources/readme/mqtt_server.png)**

-2. Open MQTT Explorer in Windows PC2 and delete the existing connections if any and click on **Advanced** as shown in the below image.
+2. Open the MQTT Explorer in Windows PC2 and delete the existing connections, if any, and click on **Advanced** as shown in the image below.

    **![Delete the existing connections](resources/readme/delete_connections.png)**

-3. Delete the existing topic names if any.
+3. Delete the existing topic names, if any.
 Enter the desired **TOPIC_NAME** in topic field and click on **ADD**.
-Then the desired topic name can be observed in the topic list and click on **BACK** as shown in below image.
+The desired topic name then can be observed in the topic list.
+Click on **BACK** as shown in the image below.

    **![Add TOPIC NAME in topic field](resources/readme/add_topic_name.png)**

-4. Connect to MQTT broker by giving IP address and port number of Windows PC1 in HOST and PORT fields in MQTT Explorer respectively and click on **CONNECT** to connect to the MQTT broker.
-If you are running your MQTT broker on the same PC then the following configuration is made as shown in the below image.
+4. Connect to the MQTT broker by providing the IP address and port number of Windows PC1 in the HOST and PORT fields in MQTT Explorer, respectively.
+Click on **CONNECT** to connect to the MQTT broker.
+If you are running your MQTT broker on the same PC, then the following configuration is made as shown in the image below.

    **![MQTT broker Configuration](resources/readme/connect.png)**